YashShah1432/Starbucks-Beverage-Intelligence-Dashboard/README.md

 ## Data Source

-**Source:** Public Starbucks Menu Nutritional Dataset

-The analysis is based on two datasets:
+**Source:** The analysis is based on publicly available Starbucks beverage and store location datasets included in this repository:

 - `Strabucks Beverage Nutrition Dataset.csv`
 - `Starbucks Global Locations Dataset.csv`